arhill05/scraper/readme.md

 ## endpoints
 ### /xpath
+ - scrapes a page for all elements matching the specified xpath and sends a request to the apiUrl specified in config.
  - parameters
    - url: the url to scrape **required**
    - xpath: xpath string to use **required**
-   - waitTime: how long to wait for the page to render
+   - waitTime: time to wait before scraping HTML
    - collection: collection passed to the crawler
    - subcollection: subcollection passed to the crawler
    - function: function passed to the crawler,